 A Campus Security Authority (CSA) is a Clery Act term that encompasses individuals that may receive reports of crimes.
 This includes all LECOM Department of Police and Security Officers and contracted Security Officers.
-While LECOM has identified several non-police and security CSAs, LECOM officially designates the LECOM Department of Police and Security to receive reports of crimes at LECOM Erie and Bradenton; the DeFuniak Springs Police Department to receive reports at LECOM DeFuniak Springs; the Seton Hill University Police Department to receive reports of crimes at LECOM at Seton Hill; and LECOM-contracted security to receive reports at LECOM at Elmira.
+While LECOM has identified several non-police and security CSAs, LECOM officially designates the LECOM Department of Police and Security to receive reports of crimes at LECOM Erie and Bradenton; contracted security or the DeFuniak Springs Police Department to receive reports at LECOM DeFuniak Springs; the Seton Hill University Police Department to receive reports of crimes at LECOM at Seton Hill; and LECOM-contracted security or Elmira Police to receive reports at LECOM at Elmira.